 ii) Up to USD 500,000 paid in July each year, provided that the member association fulfils up to ten specific activities during the year (USD 50,000 per activity).
 These activities include:

-(1) the organising of men’s, women’s and youth competitions (2 age groups for girls and boys) - each competition should entail at least ten (10) clubs for at least 90 matches and for at least 6 months each year
+(1) organising men’s, women’s and youth competitions (two age groups for both girls and boys) – each competition should involve at least ten clubs for at least 90 matches and for at least six months each year;

-(3) having an updated IT player registration and competition management system (provided free of charge by FIFA), and
+(3) having a functioning and regularly updated IT player registration and competition management system (provided free of charge by FIFA if needed); and

 (4) having men’s and women’s refereeing programmes.

-b) USD 2,000,000 over the period of the whole cycle 2019-2022 for Projects tailored according to the member association’s approved contract of agreed objectives, and in particular, relating to football infrastructures (e.g. pitches, technical centres, training grounds, stadiums, and headquarters)
+b) USD 2,000,000 over the period of the whole 2019-2022 cycle for projects tailored according to the member association’s approved contract of agreed objectives, and in particular relating to football infrastructure (e.g. pitches, technical centres, training grounds, stadiums and headquarters)

-i) Projects may include other development areas provided that the member association has at least one stadium / pitch allowing international matches to be played, a suitable association headquarters, and a functioning technical centre.
+i) Projects may include other development areas provided that the member association has at least one stadium/pitch allowing international matches to be played, suitable association headquarters, and a functioning technical centre.

-c) Up to USD 200,000 per year for travel and accommodation, and up to USD 200,000 per 4 year-cycle for football equipment for most needing MAs
+c) Up to USD 200,000 per year for travel and accommodation, and up to USD 200,000 per four-year cycle for football equipment for those member associations needing the most assistance:

 i) A member association is identified as needing the most assistance provided that its annual revenue does not exceed USD 4 million (reflected in the annual statutory audit report of the previous year and submitted to FIFA by 30 June each year).

-3) USD 12 million for each confederation per year with the funds released in two biannual payments automatically released in January and July each year.
+3) USD 12 million for each confederation per year, with the funds automatically released in two biannual payments in January and July each year.

 B. Reporting and auditing